GitHub First-Time

 - Each person in this group will get an email each time you update (build again) on GitHub

-- If building for a child, you will send the invitation to yourself because you will install for your child: See Install Loop for Child
+when you are done - If building for a child, you will send the invitation to yourself because you will install for your child: See Install Loop for Child

 Deployment¶